anka-kondraska/game-of-hangman/README.md

 In the middle of the page, there are _ for each letter in the secret word.

 On the right handside of the homepage, you will see letter buttons for each letter of the alphabet.
 These become disabled after a click.
-The images on the right hand side change depending whether the guess was incorrect.
-Progressing to the ultimate end of the game image.
+The images on the right hand side change depending whether the guess was incorrect, same holds true for the _ .
+The images progress to the ultimate end of the game image.

 On the left hand side there is a counter with the number of guesses remaining, a list of incorrect guesses, and radio buttons 1-10 corresponding to the level of word difficulty.
 The default level is 1, the easiest.